The Last Kingdom of Al Andalus (The Play)

 ISABELLA.

-And it shall be a celebrated prize and return.
+And it shall be a prize most celebrated and justly won.

 FERDINAND.